Hyomoto/TorchBox/docs/language/keywords.md

 #### `yield`

-Suspends script execution, optionally returning a value to the engine.
+Pauses execution, optionally returning a value to the engine.

 ```tinder
 yield